vinecopulib/pyvinecopulib/README.md

 pyvinecopulib is provided under an MIT license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

+### Special notes for Windows

+**Compiler requirements**

+Pyvinecopulib requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
+This applies to all Python versions, including 2.7.
+Unlike regular C extension modules, it's perfectly fine to compile a pyvinecopulib module with a VS version newer than the target Python's VS version.

+**Runtime requirements**

+The Visual C++ 2015 redistributable packages are a runtime requirement for this project.
+If you use the Anaconda Python distribution, you can add `vs2015_runtime` as a platform-dependent runtime requirement for you package: see the `conda.recipe/meta.yaml` file in this example.

 ### Contact